-Much like the preparation of samples for AFM, we cast 100 μ L of 2% MeHA hydrogels with a 0.7 DTT molar ratio onto 3 cm tissue culture dishes and submerged them in kerosene to prevent evaporation and to mimic the microgel fabrication protocol used here.
+Injection into HA Hydrogels and Calculations from 3D Confocal Images: Much like the preparation of samples for AFM, 100 μL of 2% MeHA hydrogels with a 0.7 DTT molar ratio was cast onto 3 cm tissue culture dishes and submerged in kerosene to prevent evaporation and to mimic the microgel fabrication protocol used here.
 The samples were crosslinked for 4 h before removing the kerosene and washing with PBS and 0.1% Tween 20.
-We allowed the samples to swell in PBS overnight before injecting 1 μ L mixtures of NSCs and HA microgel or liquid media at a flow rate of 360 μ L/h, corresponding to our lowest tested shear rate of 250 s-1 (Fig. 5a).
-The injections were performed by loading the mixtures into our 3D printing syringe and lowering the needle into the hydrogel at 0.1 mm/s to a depth of 0.5 mm from the culture dish bottom.
-We removed the needle at the same low velocity to minimize damage or displacement of the injected material.
+The samples were allowed to swell in PBS overnight before injecting 1 μL mixtures of NSCs and HA microgel or liquid media at a flow rate of 360 μ L h-1, corresponding to the lowest tested shear rate of 250 s^{-1} (Figure 5a).
+The injections were performed by loading the mixtures into the 3D printing syringe and lowering the needle into the hydrogel at 0.1 mm s-1 to a depth of 0.5 mm from the culture dish bottom.
+The needle was removed at the same low velocity to minimize damage or displacement of the injected material.
 Injected NSCs were cultured in this hydrogel for 24 h before introducing 4 mM calcein-AM for 4 h to visualize cells encapsulated in the retained volume, which was measured with confocal microscopy.

-Imaging was performed with a 10x objective with a NA of 0.45, where the sampling frequency in the X-Y plane is 1.66 μ m and 8.31 μ m in the Z-plane.
-Due to the difference in sampling frequency between the X-Y and Z planes, we interpolate and re-sample data along the Z-axis to create cubic voxels.
-We perform morphological transformations to fill the gaps between cells, and calculate the total volume occupied by the binary image (Supplementary Information, Figure S16).
-For data showing protrusion depth (Figure 2), we identify the minimum and maximum z-position manually within the re-sampled 3D stack with detectable fluorescence.
-The minimum z-position, corresponding to the glass bottom, is designated to be $z = 0 \mu m$ and the maximum z-position with detectable fluorescence across all RGD concentrations is determined to be 420 μm above the glass bottom.
-The fluorescence data is masked on a slice-by-slice basis, where data falling at $z = 0 \mu m$ is given a grayscale value of 1 and data falling at $z = 420 \ \mu m$ is given a grayscale value of 255.
-Data falling on slices between the minimum and maximum z-position is designated an intensity value between 1 and 255 based on its respective z-position.
-We then take the maximum intensity projection of the 3D stack to identify maximum z-depth of protrusion formation as a function of RGD concentration and time.
+Imaging was performed with a 10× objective with an NA of 0.45, where the sampling frequency in the X-Y plane is 1.66 μ m and 8.31 μ m in the Z-plane.
+Due to the difference in sampling frequency between the X-Y and Z planes, the authors interpolated and re-sampled data along the Z-axis to create cubic voxels.
+Morphological transformations were performed to fill the gaps between cells, and the total volume occupied by the binary image was calculated (Figure S16, Supporting Information).
+For data showing protrusion depth (Figure 2), the minimum and maximum z-positions were identified manually within the re-sampled 3D stack with detectable fluorescence.
+The minimum z-position, corresponding to the glass bottom, was designated to be $z = 0 \mu m$, and the maximum z-position with detectable fluorescence across all RGD concentrations was determined to be 420 μ m above the glass bottom.
+The fluorescence data was masked on a slice-by-slice basis, where data falling at $z = 0 \mu m$ was given a grayscale value of 1 and data falling at $z = 420 \,\mu\text{m}$ was given a grayscale value of 255.
+Data falling on slices between the minimum and maximum z-positions was designated an intensity value between 1 and 255 based on its respective z-position.
+The maximum intensity projection of the 3D stack was then taken to identify the maximum z-depth of protrusion formation as a function of RGD concentration and time.